Nikil Shyamsunder । निखिल् श्याम्सुन्दर् ।

 I study computer science and mathematics at Cornell University.
 I am broadly interested in formal methods, high-performance computing, compilers, and computer architecture.

-I work on Protocols, a DSL for specifying the interfaces of digital circuits, in the Computer Architecture and Programming Abstractions Lab (Capra) under Adrian Sampson.
-In Spring 2026, I’m at AWS’ Annapurna Labs as a machine learning compilers intern, working on the Neuron compiler stack.
+I work on Protocols, a DSL for specifying the communication of digital circuits, in the Computer Architecture and Programming Abstractions Lab (Capra) under Adrian Sampson.
+In Spring 2026, I’m at AWS Annapurna Labs working on formal verification and graph-level optimizations for the Neuron compiler for Trainium.

 I enjoy hiking, snowboarding, classical languages (Latin and Sanskrit), and recently, Victorian literature.